mterekhov/tgame/Blockout/readme.txt

 ================================================================================
 CURRENT TASKS
 ================================================================================
-- wrap all OGL calls into custom wrapper
-- make filenames in lower case
 - correct //    #ifndef SPCTGAME_AOPENGLSTATE_H and its finis comment at the end of header file

 ================================================================================